benmvp/slides/2017/forwardjs/react-exposed.md

 - Here we have an example "tricking" react
 - What happens?
 DEMO!

-- Shows that React is basically giving you a single keystroke based on where the cursor is at
+- Shows that React is basically giving you a single keystroke based on where the cursor is at in `SyntheticEvent`
 - Assuming implementation captures `onkeydown` and `preventDefault` instead of true `onChange`
 - This explains why you cannot type; you haven't provided a new value